justpresident/schedly/README.md

   stopped := sched.Start()

-  go func() {
   ... // do whatever your application needs to do and then call sched.Stop() // to stop the scheduler
   // or
-    sched.WaitAndStop() // to gracefully wait for all the running tasks to finish and then stop }()
+  sched.WaitAndStop() // to gracefully wait for all the running tasks to finish and then stop

   <-stopped // wait until scheduler stops
 }